Salllym/-Web-Design-Challenge/README.md

 ### Latitude - Latitude Analysis Dashboard with Attitude ###

-A visualization dashboard website is created using visualizations we've created in a past assignment.
+A visualization dashboard website is created using visualizations created in a past assignment.
 Specifically, plotting weather data.

 In building this dashboard, individual pages for each plot and a means is created by which we can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
 There'll also be a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.